How to Choose a Registered Agent Service

 Legal Requirements in North Carolina

-Under North Carolina law, every nonprofit must designate a registered agent when incorporating or registering as a legal entity.
+Under North Carolina law, every nonprofit must designate a registered agent when incorporating or registering as a legal entity, according to North Carolina Secretary of State.
 The state provides three primary options for registered agent appointments:

 - An individual resident of North Carolina with a physical street address